Teletherapy in Texas

 Sex Therapy

-Is your sex life not as great as you want it to be?
+Is your sex life not what you want it to be?

-Maybe you feel like your relationship has lost its spark, or perhaps you want to try new things in the bedroom.
-You may be interested in kinks or fetishes or sex painful but don't know how to talk to your partner.
-Perhaps you're feeling alone in the relationship because there are issues with your sex life.
+Does it feel like your relationship has lost its spark?
+Maybe you have been wanting to try new things together.
+You may be interested in kinks, fetishes, or currently suffer from unsatisfying sex and not know how best to discuss this with a sexual partner.
+Perhaps you’re feeling alone in the relationship because of issues with your sex life.

-Whatever it is that you’re experiencing, you’re beginning to notice the impact of this in every facet of your life:
+Whatever it is that you’re experiencing, you’re beginning to notice the impact of this in other facets of your life:

 • Feeling less connected to your partner